murchie85/springboot_logapp/README.md

 7. Run the application locally and test the "Hello, World!" endpoint using a tool like Postman or curl.
 8. Once you have completed these tasks, provide the source code for the "Hello, World!"
 Spring Boot application, and we will move on to the next deliverable.

-# Deliverable 2: Design and implement a basic log entry data model
+<h1 id="deliverable-2">Deliverable 2: Design and implement a basic log entry data model</h1>

 For this deliverable, you will need to create a data model to represent log entries in your application.
 Each log entry should have a timestamp, a log level (e.g., INFO, WARNING, ERROR), and a message.